 #5: Pet Prescriptions

 As the DEA and other administrative bodies crack down on prescription and OTC medication abuse, addicts are turning elsewhere for their fix.
 Pet prescriptions are just as tantalizing as any other form of medicine for an addict, so it’s vital that you lock these up too.
 Some pet medications share the same qualities that make human prescriptions so addictive.
-For example, your pet may be prescribed opioid pain relievers, or seizure medication.
+For example, your pet may be prescribed opioid pain relievers, or anti-seizure medication.
 If your pet is on prescription medication, lock it up in your medicine box for safe keeping.

 We all want to take every precaution we can to keep our families safe and healthy.
 We wear our seatbelts, make sure the kids eat their vegetables.
 Securely locking up medications and pills is part of keeping your family safe and healthy, too.
 Everyday medications, prescriptions, and supplements can be dangerous if misused.
 Make sure you lock yours up and talk to your children about the dangers of medicine abuse.